 Can KERA Passport be used on my computer or TV?

 KERA Passport offers online video streaming and is accessible from PBS.org and KERA.org on your computer, smartphone and tablet.
 It is also available via the PBS Video apps for iOS and Android, Apple TV and other streaming devices.
 (NOTE: Watching programming through KERA TV via antenna or cable remains the same and is not affected by PBS Passport.)

 How do I set up access to KERA Passport content on my AppleTV?

 To watch KERA Passport videos on your Apple TV, please make sure the account you used to activate Passport is the same as the account you used to activate the PBS app on the Apple TV.
 To see if you’ve used the same account, try watching any Passport video on Apple TV.

-If you are unable to watch the video because it says you need to activate Passport, it is likely that the account you used to activate the PBS app on the Apple TV was different than the account you used to activate Passport.
+If you are unable to watch the video because it says you need to activate Passport, it is likely that the account you used to activate the PBS app on the Apple TV was different from the account you used to activate Passport.

 Fixing this is easy and should only take a few minutes.
 First, deactivate the PBS app on your Apple TV by going into Settings on the PBS app and choosing the option to deactivate.
 Re-enter the PBS app on your Apple TV and you should see a screen telling you to activate the app with a provided activation code.
-Enter the activation code at kear.org/passport and sign in with the same account you used to activate Passport.
+Enter the activation code at kera.org/passport and sign in with the same account you used to activate Passport.

 Your Apple TV will refresh and you should now be able to watch Passport videos on your Apple TV.